Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

         public string FlightLogSignature { get; set; }
     }
     ```

-> [!NOTE]
-> Note that the `FlightLogSignature` is a fictional property that is used to demonstrate the capabilities of GitHub Copilot.
-It is not a real aviation concept.

 - Open GitHub Copilot Chat, click `+` to clear prompt history, then ask the following question: